 - Bend the paper into a cone shape and slip the tab into the slot.
 Fold the ends of the tab back so the cone shape stays securely.

-- Secure the seam with tape, if needed.
+- Secure the seam with clear tape on the inside of the hat, if needed.

-- Optionally, you can use a bit of hot glue to add a pom to the top of the hat and elastic to the bottom of the hat (there are slots to hold the elastic).
+- Optionally, you can use a bit of hot glue to add a pom to the top of the hat and a strap of elastic cord to the side of the hat (there are slots to hold the elastic).

 Now that you see how easy it is to make your own party hats, you can make them in a whole range of pretty paper patterns that match your party’s theme just right!